Prime Minister Yingluck Shinawatra refuses to relinquish power during elections as opposition protests continue.

 “The Metropolitan Police Headquarters belongs to the public,” he said.

 “There will be no use of tear gas today… Last night a police officer was injured by a gunshot so if we resist there will be more injuries, and we are all Thais.”

 Police used cranes to remove concrete slabs and barbed wire barricades on a road leading to the city police headquarters.

-Al Jazeera’s Scott Heidler, also reporting from Bangkok, said that there was a carnival atmosphere around the building.
-He said that protest leaders had called on the demonstrators not to enter the office yet.
+Al Jazeera’s Scott Heidler, reporting from Government House, said that there was a carnival atmosphere around the building.
+He added that protest leaders called on the demonstrators not to enter the office yet.

 Bill triggers demos